TeamPandory/pandorytool/README.md

 - Kingdom Hearts, Daxter, Monster Hunter, and the Dynasty Warrior / Orochi titles are all now playable as the left stick controls have been fixed.
 - Button *6* on P2 controller will flip P1 stick controls from an analogue stick to a dpad.
 If you find that you cannot control the player, push this button.
 - Start button on P2 controller will throw you into the PPSSPP settings screen.
 Here you can save states, load states, or mess with graphics settings.
 This has been removed for 2P titles.
-- 2 Player titles are also configured, but this feature is only for (Pandory Ultimate only)
+- 2 Player titles are also configured

 ## 4B.
 PSP Settings fixes / optimizing
 - We have altered some settings which should gain a few fps, or fix some stock titles.